-The Minnesota Active Citizenship Initiative (MACI) organizes a base of leaders and a new basis for policy making in the state of Minnesota that places the obligation to govern justly and wisely in the role we all have as citizens.
+The Midwest Active Citizenship Initiative (MACI) organizes a base of leaders and a new basis for policy making in the state of Minnesota that places the obligation to govern justly and wisely in the role we all have as citizens.

 The base of leaders uses a civic organizing approach to implement a civic policy agenda.
 The civic policy agenda produces the civic capacity and civic infrastructure needed for institutions to achieve their particular purpose and foster economic and environmental sustainability while addressing the complex problems that threaten the common good.